ePages-de/epages-devportal/_posts/2020/2020-09-10-there-is-no-need-to-use-comic-sans-ms.md

 ### Playfair Display

-This font, designed by Claus Eggers Sørensen, is a little bit, as the name announces it, more playful than typical serif fonts.
+[This font](https://fonts.google.com/specimen/Playfair+Display){:target="_blank"}, designed by Claus Eggers Sørensen, is a little bit, as the name announces it, more playful than typical serif fonts.
 The serifs partially finish with a dot which makes the whole picture not as straight as most serif fonts are.
-However, each letter, particularly the lower case ones, have a relatively large height which makes the typeface appear somewhat elegant.Playfair Display comes in 12 styles making it easy to emphasize without using another font-family - although you could, since Playfair Display can be paired with most plain sans-serif fonts like Roboto or Open Sans but also with other serif fonts.
+However, each letter, particularly the lower case ones, have a relatively large height which makes the typeface appear somewhat elegant.
+Playfair Display comes in 12 styles making it easy to emphasize without using another font-family - although you could, since Playfair Display can be paired with most plain sans-serif fonts like Roboto or Open Sans but also with other serif fonts.
 Furthermore, it is very well suited as a headline.

 ### EB Garamond

-EB Garamond is the revival of Claude Garamont’s famous typefaces from the mid-16th century.
+[EB Garamond](https://fonts.google.com/specimen/EB+Garamond){:target="_blank"} is the revival of Claude Garamont’s famous typefaces from the mid-16th century.
 An ode to a key moment in history and a free and open-source community project.
 Although I personally think that a designer would not use this font on a regular basis, it can fit to certain occasions.
 It comes with a seriousness that can be instrumentalized.